-For most families, their house is their biggest asset, providing stability and a means for building wealth.
-The exclusionary discrimination practices in the housing market have generated a volatile cycle for people of color, leaving them with lower homeownership rates, higher priced loans and living in segregated neighborhoods with less access to public resources.
+California is in the midst of an unprecedented housing crisis where a profound shortage leaves far too many low-income communities of color without residential stability and all too often houseless.
+For most families, their house is their most significant asset, providing stability and a means for building wealth.
+The exclusionary discrimination practices in the housing market have generated a volatile cycle for people of color, leaving them with lower homeownership rates, higher-priced loans, and living in segregated neighborhoods with less access to public resources.

 The inability of regional governments to provide solutions for affordable housing has resulted in greater income inequality and decreased social mobility.